GMOD/jbconnect/docs/hooks.rst

 - *service* refers to the job service module name
 - *display name* is the human readable name of the service
 - *type* - ``workflow`` means it's a job runner and ``service`` means it only hosts route functions.

+``service`` can either be the service module name (ie. "basicWorkflowService") or an the alias, if an alias if defined, given the configuration example below.

 Submitting a Job